Game-theoretic approach to H\"{o}lder regularity for PDEs involving eigenvalues of the Hessian: Preliminaries

 uniformly as $\eps\to 0$ where $u$ is the unique solution to \eqref{eq:mainN}.
 Observe that in \cite{blancr19} a condition over the boundary is given for each $j$.
 This condition is used to prove that the game value is asymptotic continuous near the boundary.
 It is in this step that we use that the domain to be strictly convex.
 Then the convergence is obtained following the usual path, see \cite{MR2451291,manfredipr12,blancr19book}.
 We use the asymptotic version of Arzela-Ascoli to pass to the limit, and using the DPP combined with the definition of viscosity solutions allows us to deduce that the limit is the unique viscosity solution.
 Observe that a weaker condition on the domain may be enough depending on $\alpha_i$ but we are not going to address this question here.

 The connection between the DPP and the PDE can be intuitively seen by recalling that

 and observing that

-Observe that since a ball is strictly convex we obtain the convergence \eqref{eq:lim} in there.
+Assume that the estimate \eqref{mainest} is provided for any $\eps>0$.
+We observe that since a ball is strictly convex we obtain the convergence \eqref{eq:lim} in there.
 By passing to the limit as $\eps\to 0$ in the main theorem, we obtain a H\"{o}lder estimate for the limit function $u$.
 That is what we stated as Corollary~\ref{coro}.